Carson-NNY/QQ-Simulation/README.md

 # QQ-Simulation
-This is a simulation of social media software.
+This is a simulation of social media software, including a server and a client.